Northeastern-Electric-Racing/Nero-2.0/README.md

 Accept the open source licensing agreement

 Select the Default options for installing components
-- Deselect Qt Designer as we will not use that
 - Select Qt version 6.5.2 (Should be the one below the beta one) underneath qt tools

 Select Next Until You start downloading Qt (Should be around 30 GB)